TeamNexus/android_device_samsung_gtaxl-common/README.md

-# AOSP zero-common (Samsung Galaxy Tab A6 2016 LTE)
+# AOSP gtaxl-common (Samsung Galaxy Tab A6 2016 LTE)
-Common device repository for zero (Samsung Galaxy Tab A6 2016 LTE)
+Common device repository for gtaxl (Samsung Galaxy Tab A6 2016 LTE)

 -> Work In Progress. <-